 Due To Social Distancing And Cleaning Measures Required For Our SU Community To Return Safely To Campus, Meetings And Events Will Be Significantly Impacted To Ensure The Safety Of Our Students, Faculty, And Staff.

-- Virginia’s guidelines currently specify social gatherings should be limited to 10 participants.
-For Shenandoah, all meetings must submit a COVID-19 plan to help ensure the safety of all attendees.
+- Virginia’s guidelines currently specify social gatherings should be limited to 50 participants indoors.
+For Shenandoah, all meetings over 30 people must submit a COVID-19 plan to help ensure the safety of all attendees.
 Organizers may submit their COVID-19 safety plan by emailing Amanda Levy at firstname.lastname@example.org.

 - Due to adjusted operations during COVID-19, space may be limited for meetings/events.

 - Shenandoah University will require adherence to local health department and CDC guidelines at all times for meetings/events, unless an exception has been made.
 For information on exceptions, please email Amanda Levy at email@example.com.

 - Organizers should continually assess, based on current conditions, whether to postpone, cancel, or significantly reduce the number of attendees (if possible) for large meetings/events.
 Virtual and/or hybrid meetings/events are highly encouraged.